 There is much more to a spinal cord attorney’s job than just serving as legal counsel and maintaining a business-like demeanor.
 A good lawyer will also listen, understand the client’s challenges, and be caring and empathetic.

 Therefore, you are urged to seek an attorney who will offer detailed advice about your claim and care for your emotional well-being during this stressful and painful time.

 New Port Richey Back and Spinal Cord Injury Lawyers

-Each type of back and spinal injury requires a different legal based on the cause of the accident and the nature and extent of the injuries.
-If you or a loved one has suffered a back or spinal cord injury in an accident, call our New Port Richey office today at 727-853-6275.
+Each type of back and spinal injury requires a different legal basis based on the cause of the accident and the nature and extent of the injuries.
+If you or a loved one has suffered neck or back injuries in an accident, call our New Port Richey office today.